i need to buy electric eel for my project to produce electricity from it pradeep

 A nice and decent length video showing off a happy and healthy Albino Cory swimming around its tank and looking for food.
 The video shows off the peaceful nature of the Albino Cory and offers quite a few close up shots of each side of the fish.

 The Albino Cory is a captive bred variety of the Peppered CoryCorydorus paleatus, which was described by Jenyns in 1842.
-They are found in the La Plata river basin in southeast Brazil.
-They are not listed on the, and there are no wild populations of this color morph.
+The Peppered Cory are found in the La Plata river basin in southeast Brazil.
+They are not listed on the IUCN Red List of Endangered Species and there are no wild populations of this albino color morph.

 Scientific Name: Corydoras paleatus

-Social Grouping: Groups - They are normally seen in schools of 20 or more fish.
+Social Grouping: Groups - Peppered Cories are normally seen in schools of 20 or more fish.

 IUCN Red List: NE - Not Evaluated or not listed - There are no wild populations of this color morph.